-In one survey conducted in spring 2020, half of the more than 13,000 respondents feared they wouldn't be successful students or had been out of school too long.31 Institutions can impact a student's sense of belonging through "social belonging" interventions including messaging and values affirmation that supplement the existing teaching pedagogies.32 The ideal student experience includes at least one person on campus that knows the student well and can connect them to supports.
+In one survey conducted in spring 2020, half of the more than 13,000 respondents fear they won't be successful students or have been out of school too long.28 Institutions can impact a students' sense of belonging through "social belonging" interventions including messaging and values affirmation that supplement the existing teaching pedagogies.29 The ideal student experience includes at least one person on campus that knows the student well and can connect them to supports.
 The more relationships that faculty and staff can build with students, the more students will succeed.